ShineOnCom/homestead/readme.md

 Laravel Homestead is an official, pre-packaged Vagrant box that provides you a wonderful development environment so you don't have to maintain a local dev environment for your specific machine.
 No more worrying about messing up your operating system!
 Vagrant boxes are completely disposable.
 If something goes wrong, you can destroy and re-create the box in minutes!

-Homestead runs on any Windows, Mac, or Linux system, and includes the Nginx web server, PHP 7.2, MySQL, Postgres, Redis, Memcached, Node, and all of the other goodies you need to develop amazing Laravel applications.
+Homestead runs on your Mac, Windows, or Linux system, and includes the Nginx web server, PHP 7.2, MySQL, Postgres, Redis, Memcached, and all of the other goodies you need to develop amazing Laravel applications.

 Official documentation [is located here](http://laravel.com/docs/homestead).
 PLEASE READ THIS, but don't do anything and return back here.